lolilo/Javascript3/README.md

 Assignment:

-Building upon what you just did in `post.md`(NO COPY/PASTING):
+Building upon what you just did in `post.md`:

 Delete the setInterval function.
 We aren't going to be polling the server anymore.

+Currently our POST handlers will redirect a user after they create a new record.
+Instead we want to return rendered html to the browser.
 Replace the handler code for creating a new todo item (/todo_lists/<int:id>)  with the below handler.

 ````python